Midwexican

 Christina Koncker

 Oven-roasted pepitas make a delicious, savory snack that you can season any way you like!
-I recommend using Porchetta seasoning to make these a bold, Italian flavored crunchy pepita snack.
+I recommend using Porchetta seasoning (or reach for a premade Italian seasoning) to make these a bold, Italian flavored pumpkin seed snack.

 5 from 2 votes